emberjs/rfcs/README.md

 the proposal is well-specified and ready for implementation.
 The RFC has a champion within one of the relevant teams.

-This is equivalent to today's RFCs being merged.

-If there are unanswered questions, we have outlined them and expect that they will be answered before [Ready for Release](#Ready-for-Release).
+If there are unanswered questions, we have outlined them and expect that they will be answered before [Ready for Release].

-When an RFC is merged and moved to "Accepted", a new PR will be opened to move it to [Ready for Release](#Ready-for-Release).
-This PR should be used to track the implementation progress and gain consensus to move to that next stage.
+When an RFC is merged and moved to "Accepted", a new PR will be opened to move it to [Ready for Release].
+This PR should be used to track the implementation progress and gain consensus to move to the next stage.

 #### Ready for Release
+[Ready for Release]: #ready-for-release

 The implementation is complete according to plan outlined in the RFC, and is in harmony with any changes in Ember that have occurred since the RFC was first